 How does one qualify for LASIK?

-LASIK corrects refractive errors.
-These are errors in the way the eye bends light.
+LASIK corrects refractive errors in the cornea.
+These are errors the way the eye bends light.
 In order to qualify for LASIK, you must have an eligible refractive error such as nearsightedness, farsightedness, or astigmatism.
 LASIK cannot correct conditions such as lazy eye and glaucoma.

 To be a good candidate, you must:

 - Have a relatively stable prescription.
-People with unstable refractive errors may frequently change prescriptions, and are not good candidates.
+People who have to change their prescriptions often may not be good candidates.

 - Be an adult over the age of 18.